Sponsored Links

-The Cadillac Blackwing engine is an internal combustion engine developed by General Motors for Cadillac luxury automobiles.
+The Cadillac Blackwing engine was an internal combustion engine developed by General Motors for Cadillac luxury automobiles.

-The Cadillac Blackwing engine (LTA) is a clean-sheet design that was developed with the goal of delivering exceptional power density.
+The Cadillac Blackwing engine (LTA) was a clean-sheet design that was developed with the goal of delivering exceptional power density.
 It also introduces various unique design elements developed to balance performance and efficiency with compact, mass-efficient packaging.
+The Blackwing launched on the 2019 Cadillac CT6 and was used on the 2020 Cadillac CT6 before being discontinued.

 - Twin-scroll turbochargers